-Spencer Gifts LLC recognizes the importance of protecting the personal information we maintain.
-We are writing to let you know of a data security incident that involved some of your information.
-This notice explains the incident, measures we have taken, and some additional steps you may consider taking in response.
+McCarter & English, LLP is committed to protecting the privacy and security of the information we maintain.
+We are writing to notify you of a security incident that involves some of your personal information.
+We were provided with your information in connection with a legal matter.
+This notice explains the incident, measures we have taken and some steps you can take in response.